 Reading interventions are most frequently carried out individually or in a group of no more than four.
-Interventions such as 'Alpha to Omega,' Inference training and Lexia are led by trained support assistants.
+Interventions such as inference training, Lexia and Alpha to Omega are led by trained support assistants.
 Pupils have specific targets and progress towards these is regularly reviewed by the assistant headteachers and overseen by the SENDCO.